Morras/firebase-user-server/README.md

 I have set up a functional test in a cron job on Travis-ci that logs in a user in a test project I have set up only for this project.
 This allows the test to get a fresh token and try an validate that.
 Other than that all classes are unit tested in more or less of a test first fashion.

+Testing is done with the [Ginkgo](https://onsi.github.io/ginkgo/) testing framework using [Gomega](https://onsi.github.io/gomega/) matchers, but outside those two packages, everything is made using GOs standard library.

 ## Feedback